SOC105 Principles of Sociology

 Prerequisite: SOC 105.
 This course involves an in-depth examination of complex social organization with particular emphasis placed on its characteristic processes, structures, and systems.

-Special topics courses are offered periodically as sociology electives when courses are developed that deviate from offerings of the established curriculum, but are nonetheless consistent with departmental goals, such as Appalachian studies, Gay and Lesbian Issues, or Communist Studies.
+Special topics courses are offered periodically as sociology electives when courses are developed that deviate from offerings of the established curriculum, but are nonetheless consistent with departmental goals.

 Prerequisite: completion of all core social science, history, fine arts, and foreign language requirements; instructor approval.
 Course enrollment is limited to twelve students accepted on a "first-approved-first-enrolled basis."
 This course entails an intensive exploration of the sociology of the Mexican-U.S. border area of Ciudad Juarez and El Paso, Texas including the political, environmental, historical, cultural, economic, artistic, racial, legal, and migration issues endemic to the area.